A Journey Through Time

 Since child mortality rates were high, and life expectancy short, mourning was a common Victorian experience and there was an elaborate set of rituals to be adhered to.
 For a set period the bereaved were expected to be in full mourning, then could move on to half mourning.
 A widow would go into deep mourning for one year for her spouse, babies would be entitled to a nine month period of mourning, followed by a further three months of half mourning.
 Soon after a death mirrors would need to be covered in black crepe, and clocks stopped.

 The trappings of mourning were a source of income to retailers throughout the country.
-These include such items as jet jewellery, black parasols and lace, handkerchiefs, armbands and mourning cards.
+These included such items as jet jewellery, black parasols and lace, handkerchiefs, armbands and mourning cards.
 Retailers of course did good businesses in supplying these items, including the Sheffield department store Cole Brothers.

 In 1902 the British Empire was at its height.
 School children were taught from maps that showed foreign lands coloured red to show that they ‘belonged’ to Britain.
-Five years earlier, Queen Victoria had celebrated 60 years on the throne by parading an army of the Empire; soldiers from all parts of the world.
+Five years earlier, Queen Victoria had celebrated 60 years on the throne by parading an army of the Empire: soldiers from all parts of the world.
 So it’s not surprising that there was a growing curiosity about the people from other countries.

 It seems that a showman had seen the chance to make money and had brought, from Ghana in Africa, 100 villagers.
 This Ashantee village would tour Britain, staying in a city for a month before moving on.